swkar/Rotomation/README.md

 # Data:

-Download and unzip link will appear here once the license is in order.
+Download and unzip the dataset from <link will appear here>.
+It is distributed under a Creative Commons license.

 Make sure your assets folder looks like this.